sensu/sensu-docs/content/sensu-go/6.1/observability-pipeline/observe-schedule/monitor-server-resources.md

 You can use checks to monitor server resources, services, and application health (for example, to check whether Nginx is running) and collect and analyze metrics (for example, to learn how much disk space you have left).

-This guide will help you monitor server resources (specifically, CPU usage) by configuring a check named `check-cpu` with a subscription named `system` to target all entities that are subscribed to the `system` subscription.
+This guide will help you monitor server resources (specifically, CPU usage) by configuring a check named `check_cpu` with a subscription named `system` to target all entities that are subscribed to the `system` subscription.
 To use this guide, you'll need to install a Sensu backend and have at least one Sensu agent running on Linux.

 ## Register dynamic runtime assets